 PLANNING FOR LICENSURE?

-The "conventional" route to becoming a Licensed Architect?
-To put it in short, get an NAAB accredited degree, complete NCARB's Intern Development Program, pass NCARB's Architect Registration Examination and apply to your state's board for a license.
+What is the "conventional" route to becoming a Licensed Architect?
+To put it in short, In Nevada, you will need to get a NAAB accredited degree in Architecture, complete NCARB's Intern Development Program, and pass NCARB's Architect Registration Examination.
+You will then apply to the state board for a license.

 For the ARE study guide by NCARB and a suggested list of study materials, go to the NCARB ARE guidelines and the ARE Forum's list of books.
 The ARE Forum itself and it's FTP site are great resources for anyone attempting the ARE.